Cowlitz Falls Dam

 Cowlitz Falls Dam is a 70 megawatt hydroelectric dam in Lewis County, Washington.
 It was constructed in the early 1990s and completed in 1994.
 The dam is 140 ft high and 700 ft wide.

+History

+A village of the Cowlitz people, known as Koapk, existed at the Cowlitz Falls Dam site.
+The tribe, possibly Upper Cowlitz, were known as the k’wolama.

+Geography

-Its reservoir, Lake Scanewa, is located at the confluence of the Cowlitz River and Cispus River downstream of Randle, Washington with a surface area of about 700 acres.
+The dam's reservoir, Lake Scanewa, is located at the confluence of the Cowlitz River and Cispus River downstream of Randle, Washington with a surface area of about 700 acres.
+The lake is accessible by way of the Cowlitz Falls Park, a day use area situated near the junction with the Cispus River.

+Power plant

-The Cowlitz Falls Project impounds the Cowlitz River and produces on average 260 gigawatthours annually for the local public utility, the Lewis County Public Utility District, or about one-third of its annual electrical needs.
+The Cowlitz Falls Project impounds the Cowlitz River and produces on average 260 gigawatt hours annually for the local public utility, the Lewis County Public Utility District, or about one-third of its annual electrical needs.
 The facility was developed jointly with the Bonneville Power Administration, and the BPA bears the direct cost of operating and maintaining the dam.